-The Evaluation Works online toolkit launched in March 2016, followed by a complementary 2-hour workshop.
+The Evaluation Works online toolkit launched in March 2016, followed by a complementary two-hour workshop.

 Both were the result of collaborative work between the West of England AHSN, CLAHRC West and Avon Primary Care Research Collaborative (APCRC) in their drive to promote a culture of evaluation for health services in the region.